-Why do some relationships break up and others last a lifetime?
+Why do some relationships break up and others last for a lifetime?

-One reason is that relationships go through 5 predictable relationship stages, each building on the last.
+One reason is that relationships go through 5 predictable relationship stages.
+Each stage builds upon the previous one.

-By understanding the 5 stages of relationship, you can be better prepared to navigate through each stage successfully and not get “stuck” in any of them.
+By understanding the 5 stages of a relationship, you’ll expect each stage and not get “stuck” in any of them.

 - The Romance Stage